chen-ye/dr-eds/README.md

 - RD fall to sleep after 20s when not connected
 - Shifter fall to sleep after 10s when not connected
 - RD fall to sleep after 3min when connected to shifter
+- RD never fall to sleep when connected to the app

 ## Communication with the app